uaraven/omg/readme.md

 List of fields in `SELECT` clause is ignored in current implementation.
 It is recommended to always use `SELECT *` to ensure future compatibility.

-If `FROM` should contain fully-qualified class name (or short name, if class was registered with OMQL parser) and in this case conditions will be type-checked to validate that values can be used with the given properties.
+If `FROM` should contain fully-qualified class name (or short name, if class was registered with OMQL parser).
+Conditions will be type-checked to validate that values can be used with the given properties.
 For example condition `age = "50"` will throw `TypeConversionException` during query parsing.

 Supported operations include: